tencent-quantum-lab/tensorcircuit/README.md

 print(g(theta))
 ```

+Please begin with [Quick Start](/docs/sources/quikstart.rst) and [Jupyter Tutorials](https://github.com/quclub/tensorcircuit-tutorials).

-For tutorials on tensorcircuit, please refer to examples and docs/source in this repo as well as separate tensorcircuit-tutorial repo for integrated jupyter examples.
+For more information and introductions, please refer to examples and docs/source in this repo.
 API docstrings (incomplete for now) and test cases in tests are also helpful and informative.

 ## Contributing